 Let our objective function be called $\mathcal{L}$:

-Obtaining the derivative $\mathcal{L}$ with respect to $\beta$ we have:
+Obtaining the derivative of $\mathcal{L}_1$ with respect to $\beta$ we have:

 Now, recall that the Poisson process expectation is a function of the rate and time: $\mu_i = \lambda_i t_i$, where $\lambda_i$ is the rate of the process.
 It turns out that we can also model this rate using the regression framework, which gives us the following equivalence:

-Obtaining the of derivative $\mathcal{L}$ with respect to $\beta$:
+Obtaining the derivative of $\mathcal{L}_2$ with respect to $\beta$:

 We can take the second derivative of $\mathcal{L}$ with respect to $\beta^{\top}$ to obtain the Hessian matrix and then apply the Newton-Raphson algorithm to find the optimal value of $\beta$.